fortrabbit/blog/optional-php-extensions.md

 ---
 title: Optional PHP extensions
 author: fl
-excerpt: Have you seen our new PHP settings page?
+intro: Have you seen our new PHP settings page?
 created: 2013-01-31
 tag:
   - changelog